haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-DNA-basic/index.md

 This sequence of commands: 1/ Downloads given structure in PDB format from the RCSB website; 2/ Extracts the first model from the file; 3/ Removes all HETATM records in the PDB file; 4/ Selects residues by their index (in a range); 5/ Adds TER statement at the end of the chain.

 The complex of interest contains 2 copies of the protein.
-As each molecule given to HADDOCK in a docking scenario must have a **unique chain ID and segment ID**, we have to change chain ID from A to C and save this as a new structure (segment ID remains empty for both cases, which is acceptable):
+As each molecule given to HADDOCK in a docking scenario must have a **unique chain ID and segment ID**, we have to change the chain ID from A to C and save this as a new structure.
+This can be achieved using another command from `pdb_tools`, namely, `pdb_rplchain`, which stands for "replace chain":
 <a class="prompt prompt-cmd">
 pdb_rplchain -A:C 1ZUG_dimer1.pdb > 1ZUG_dimer2.pdb
 </a>